Have you ever set a big goal for yourself but ended up feeling unmotivated and stuck as time went by?

 This year, in order to decide what supporting habits I want to adopt, I reviewed past goals and examined what worked well.
 In addition, I also examined missed goals and figured what habits didn’t work quite right for me.

-Based on my findings I decided to commit to five habits, and in addition I decided that I will abide by them for the next 365 days straight.
+Based on my findings I decided to commit to three main habits, and in addition I decided that I will abide by them for the next 365 days straight.

 2. Non stop outsource – When completed work is received, new work will be immediately outsourced.